sa-hubcity/hugo-second-brain-theme/content/Is SA right for me?/_index.md

 * Despite negative consequences of your sexual behaviors -- humiliations, dieseases, lies, jobs lost, arrests, divorces, or immoral acts -- have you continued those behaviors?

-If these questions ring true for you, and you're willing to seek help, SA may be right for you.
+If these questions ring true, and you're willing to seek help, SA may be right for you.

 If you're interested, [the SA website](https://www.sa.org/test/) has a longer "test" with more questions to think about.
-You do not have to say "yes" to every question, but if you are addicted you'll likely see much of your difficulties and consequences highlighted within them.
+You do not have to say "yes" to every question, but if you are addicted you'll likely see many of your difficulties and consequences highlighted within them.